 This article explains whether coffee is okay, how much coffee you can have, what you can add to coffee while fasting, and the possible risks of drinking coffee during a fast.

 The short answer is yes, anyone can have coffee during a fast but it needs to be calorie-free.

 Note: For those who aren’t coffee drinkers, other zero-calorie beverages that are okay during a fast include unsweetened tea, carbonated water, and zero-calorie electrolyte drinks.

-Limit yourself to 400 milligrams a day, which is equivalent to 4 or 5 cups of coffee.
+Limit yourself to 400 milligrams a day, which is equivalent to 4 or 5 cups.
 According to the FDA, this amount isn’t generally associated with negative effects — although keep in mind that some people are more sensitive to caffeine than others, which necessitates adjusting your coffee intake based on personal tolerance (*).

 Fortunately, certain additions improve the taste of coffee if you find it too bitter.
 Fast-friendly coffee additives include: